Being a designer on multiple multidisciplinary teams for in-car apps,

-For the past year and a half I've been on a design team for the Škoda Auto infotainment apps.
-These enhance in-car experience by for example allowing drivers to pay for parking or manage work meetings and messages easily on the road.
-As most of this work is under an NDA, I’ll focus on sharing how it helped me grow as a UX designer.
+I helped deliver value to thousands of customers.
+We enhanced the in-car experience by for example allowing drivers to pay for parking or manage work meetings and messages easily on the road.
+As most of this work is under an NDA, I’ll focus on sharing how it helped me grow as a designer.

 individual: